bus710/pi-gadget-mode/README.md

 ## 2. Access to RPI4

-Boot the rpi with the card and use one of below options.
+Boot the rpi with the card and access via serial console or ssh.

-Also, the default ID/PW:
+Also, the default ID/PW is:
 - pi
 - raspberry
 <br/>

 ### 2.1 Option 1 - serial console

-Use this commmand if USB to serial cable is available:
+Use these commmands if USB to serial cable is available:

 ```sh
 $ sudo apt install minicom